dylan-wu/learn-vue/examples.md

 </p>
 </details>

-3. Use Vue to print text and when inputting app.seen = 0 into the console, the text dissapears
+3. Use v-if to print text and when inputting app.seen = 0 into the console, the text dissapears

 <details><summary>Solution</summary>
 <p>